 To load Ultima VII, go to the drive that contains your game.
-(If it is in C-drive, type "C:ENTER.")
+(If it is in C-drive, type "C: "".")
 Then go to the subdirectory containing your game.
-(If you choose our default directory, type CD\ULTIMA7[ENTER]) Finally, type ULTIMA7 to begin the game.
+(If you choose our default directory, type "CD\ULTIMA7" to begin the game.